 Ellis Park is a thoroughbred racetrack in Henderson, Kentucky, just south of Evansville, Indiana.
 It was built by the Green River Jockey Club in 1922.
 Three years later, James C. Ellis, a Rockport businessman, purchased the track, which at the time was known as Dade Park.
 The facility was renamed Ellis Park in 1954.
 The track passed through a series of ownerships before being purchased in 2006 by Ron Geary, a Kentucky businessman, from Churchill Downs Incorporated.

 Turfway Park is a horse racing track located in Florence, in northern Kentucky, near Cincinnati.
 The track was opened in 1959 as “Latonia Race Course,” not far from the original Latonia Race Track in Covington, Kentucky which hosted thoroughbred racing from 1883 to 1939.
 The track’s name was changed to Turfway Park in 1987 under owner Jerry Carroll.
-Today the racing facility is jointly owned by the Keeneland Association, which operates the historic Keeneland track in Lexington, and by gaming conglomerate Harrah’s Entertainment.
 In 2005, Turfway Park became the first American track to install the new Polytrack synthetic racing surface.
-The property is used for the stabling and training of horses year around.
+The racing facility is jointly owned by the Keeneland Association, which operates the historic Keeneland track in Lexington, and by Rock Gaming.